Kikodim/Movie-Rating-App/README.md

 # Movie-rating-app
-Movie rating app made in xamarin.forms using collecitonview and mvvm.
+Movie rating app made in xamarin.forms using CollectionView and MVVM.
+This is my first ever xamarin app.